 What does midwifery care look like?

 Here, we try to build a relationship with each family.
-Prenatal appointments are roughly an hour long, and that entire time is face to face time with you as the individual focus.
-We’ll talk about how you’ve been feeling, talk about ways to help any pregnancy discomforts you’re experiencing, make sure you’re taking good care of yourself between visits, check your vital signs and urine, and measure and listen to baby during each visit.
-Longer visits also gives us time to get to know each other; by birth, you’ll have a trusted companion through labor, not a stranger in your home.
+Prenatal appointments are roughly an hour long, and that entire time is face-to-face time with you as the individual focus.
+We’ll talk about how you’ve been feeling, talk about ways to help any pregnancy discomforts you’re experiencing, make sure you’re taking good care of yourself between visits, check your vital signs and urine, and measure and listen to the baby during each visit.
+Longer visits also give us time to get to know each other; by birth, you’ll have a trusted companion through labor, not a stranger in your home.

 What is a Midwife?

-A direct-entry midwife is a healthcare provider who specializes in the care of low risk pregnancy and birth.
-SC licenses midwives who have obtained the CPM credential.
-The entirety of schooling and clinical education revolves around pregnancy, birth, and the postpartum.
-GA does not offer licensure for non-nurse midwives.
+A direct-entry midwife is a healthcare provider who specializes in the care of low-risk pregnancy and birth.
+South Carolina licenses midwives who have obtained the CPM credential.
+The entirety of schooling and clinical education revolves around pregnancy, childbirth, and the postpartum period.
+Georgia does not offer licensure for non-nurse midwives.
 A Certified Professional Midwife (CPM) is a midwife who has completed specific educational and clinical experience requirements and who has passed the exam through the North American Registry of Midwives (NARM).
 In SC, a midwife must first have the CPM credential in order to apply for state licensure.
 I am a CPM and SC Licensed Midwife.

 A Certified Nurse Midwife is a nurse who has completed additional schooling to specialize in prenatal and birth care.
 I am not a nurse midwife.